-Hot Springs is home to numerous “Minnekahta,” or warm water springs, which are located in several areas around Hot Springs.
-The largest and most easily accessible can be found at Evans Plunge Mineral Springs, which has thrilled generations of Hot Springs visitors and residents.
+Hot Springs is home to numerous “Minnekahta,” or warm water springs, which are located in several areas around the area and feed into Fall River, which runs the length of downtown Hot Springs.
+Some of the largest and most easily accessible springs can be found at Evans Plunge Mineral Springs, Moccasin Springs Natural Mineral Spa, and Cascade Springs.
 You can read more about all the springs in our blog post.

 Hot Springs offers a wide variety of activities year-round.
 An outdoors lover?
 We’re minutes away from Angostura State Recreation Area, Wind Cave National Park and Custer State Park.
 More of a history lover?
-Check out the Fall River Pioneer Museum or the Black Hills Wild Horse Sanctuary or take our “Soak in Hot Springs” digital walking tour, all chock full of western, pioneer and Native American culture.
+Check out the Fall River Pioneer Museum or take our “Soak in Hot Springs” digital walking tour, all chock full of western, pioneer and Native American culture.
 There are also plenty of great niche shops downtown!

 Most visitors at our information center mention they wish they’d planned an extra day to spend in the Southern Black Hills.
 At minimum, you’ll want to plan for two days in & around Hot Springs.
 We’re also close enough to all the sights and you can use Hot Springs as a home base for your Black Hills trip!
 You could even book a Black Hills Vacation Package based out of Hot Springs and get great deals on area attractions.